robix82/bsc_project/README.md

-The current version can be run by issuing `docker-compose up` from the `hse` directory. if the images are not already installed on the system, the latest hse image as well as the required MySql image will be downloaded from DockerHub.
+The current version can be run by issuing `docker-compose up` from the `hse` directory.
+If the images are not already installed on the system, the latest hse image as well as the required MySql image will be downloaded from DockerHub.
 The application's user interface runs on tcp port 80.